-In the past, columns that were deemed "advanced" could only be done by an analyst on the Customer Success team here at Magento BI.
+In the past, columns that were deemed advanced could only be done by an analyst on the Customer Success team here at Magento BI.
 Now all the power is in the hands of the end user, and advanced columns can be created in the form of SQL Calculation columns on the new Magento BI architecture.

-The Calculation column type, now available as an option in the Data Warehouse Manager, is a same table operation that allows end users to transform the columns on a table using PostgreSQL logic.
+The Calculation column type, now available as an option in the Data Warehouse Manager, is a same table operation that allows you to transform the columns on a table using PostgreSQL logic.
 Documentation on the functions and operators that can be used in the Calculation column type can be found on the PostgreSQL website here.

 The different columns that can be created with the Calculation column are almost unlimited, but most columns can be created using IF-THEN statements and basic arithmetic, which will be used in the examples below.

 Most accounts have a column called Is customer's last order? on their Orders table in order to perform analyses on repeat purchase rates and churned customers.
 If your account is on the new architecture, this column is built using a Calculation column and can be seen in the screenshot below:

 The Is customer's last order? column uses the inputs Customer's lifetime number of orders and Customer's order number aliased as A and B respectively.

 Line by line, the meaning of the PostgreSQL is:

 - case : This starts a series of If – Then statements

 - when A is null or B is null then null : If either input is empty, then the output should also be empty.
 This is to prevent SQL errors